Purchasing an Advanced Model Flute

 What flute should I buy?
-How do I choose a good flute?
+How do I choose options?
+What do all these terms mean?

 Are Flutes Made of Silver?